Heavy rains cause massive waterlogging in Delhi, cripple traffic | Science-Environment

 Record rains lashed the national capital on Saturday, crippling the traffic movement and causing heavy waterlogging in many parts of the city, with places like Minto Bridge, Rajghat, Connaught Place, and ITO being inundated after intense rains.

-The India Meteorological Department (IMD) said Delhi recorded 139 mm of rainfall, the highest one-day rain for August in at least 13 years.
+The India Meteorological Department (IMD) said Delhi recorded 138.8 mm of rainfall, the highest one-day rain for August in the last 14 years.

-It has issued an 'orange' alert, a warning for extremely bad weather with the potential of disruption in commute with road and drain closures and interruption of power supply, for the city.
+Meteorological (MeT) officials said that the highest ever rainfall for August from 1961 till 2021 is 184.0 mm.
+It was recorded on August 2, 1961.
+The weather office has issued an 'orange' alert, a warning for extremely bad weather with the potential of disruption in commute with road and drain closures and interruption of power supply, for the city.

+According to Delhi Police officials, a 60-year-old guard died on Saturday due to electric shock in east Delhi's Anand Vihar area allegedly due to waterlogging.

 According to data from the three civic bodies, at least 14 incidents of tree felling were reported in the city.
 Commuters had a harrowing experience travelling from one place to another as vehicles crawled on important stretches.
 People were also seen wading through waterlogged streets in different areas of the national capital.

-Stretches that witnessed jams include ITO, Dhaula Kuan, Mehram Nagar underpass near the airport, Vikas Marg, Mathura Road, Ring Road, Mukarba Chowk, Rohtak Road near Peeragarhi, Connaught Place, Barakhamba Road and Bhairon Marg.
+Stretches that witnessed jams include ITO, Dhaula Kuan, Mehram Nagar underpass near the airport, Vikas Marg, Mathura Road, Ring Road, Mukarba Chowk, Rohtak Road near Peeragarhi, Connaught Place, Barakhamba Road, Dwarka-Palam flyover and Bhairon Marg.

 Narrating his tale of traffic woe, a commuter, Vikas Tyagi, said that it took him over four hours to reach Burari from Hapur due to extensive waterlogging on the city streets. ''It is a nightmare to get stuck in a traffic jam.
 Today's (Saturday) rains literally crippled the traffic movement in the city as almost every street was clogged.
 Even the tributary roads of key stretches were jammed.
 Usually, it is two hours drive between Hapur and Burari but today I reached home in four hours,'' Tyagi lamented.